-As OMA works to revamp the SAGE Program, there will be no trainings held until further notice (including requested trainings).
+As OMA works to revamp the SAGE Program, all trainings will be postponed.

 There are four stages of the SAGE Program:

 Stage 1: Fundamentals

 This tier will focus on the basic definitions, terms, and concepts related to LGBTQ culture.
 Participants in this tier will gain foundational knowledge about LGBTQ life, identity development, and how to serve as an ally.
 Participants will also receive tools and resources to help create a more inclusive spaces.

 - Gain a basic knowledge of terminology related to sexuality and gender identity.